Sacramento Parking Meter Increase

 Cha-ching!
 I guess they prefer we shop in Elk Grove and other neighboring cities where the parking is free.

-Sacramento Parking Meter Increase has been brought to you courtesy of the Law Offices of Edward A. Smith.
+Sacramento Parking Meter Increase has been brought to you courtesy of the Edward A Smith Law Offices.

 If you or a loved one has been seriously injured in an auto accident due to the negligence of someone else, please call me right away at (916) 921-6400 for free, friendly advice.
 If you are calling from outside Sacramento, you may call us toll free at (800) 404-5400.